 Training for Faculty, Staff and Students

-Training videos have been created for all faculty, staff, and students that can be found on Moodle.
+Training videos have been created for all faculty, staff, and students and can be found on Moodle.

 Changes to Policies and Procedures

-Policies and procedures that have changed due to COVID-19 will be listed on the Carroll College website on the Marching Back webpage.
-Policies and procedures will be posted with clear beginning and end dates.
+Policies and procedures that have changed due to COVID-19 will be listed on the Carroll College website on the Marching Forward webpage with clear beginning and end dates.
 If a policy contradicts or interferes with an existing policy, that policy will specifically be noted.
 No policy will be changed without being approved through the appropriate and established channels.
+We appreciate your flexibility and understanding that Carroll’s policies and procedures may change in response to factual developments and/or developments in Montana law.

 General Questions and Media Inquiries